LamininSolutions/mfsql-connector/source/getting-started/index.rst

 The preparation of the environment before first installation is also highlighted in this section.

-Consult the \ `Introduction - requirements <https://lamininsolutions.atlassian.net/wiki/spaces/MFSQL/pages/21200910/Introduction>`__ before commencing with the installation.
+Consult the :ref:`/Introduction` before commencing with the installation.

 Deployment server model
 -----------------------